NiptictLab/ACET_2022_templates/poster/README.md

 ```

-"#" in a line of a makefile starts a comment.
+"#" in a line of a Makefile starts a comment.
 If you want to switch between portrait and landscape layout, switch comment out following lines of the Makefile:

 ```
 FILENAME=acet_poster_landscape